skoolkid/skoolkit/sphinx/source/skool-macros.rst

 For more examples, see :ref:`definingMacrosWithDEF`.

-Note that if a defined macro has exactly one optional string argument, that argument must be either provided between parentheses or omitted entirely.
+Note that if a string parameter of a defined macro is optional, that argument will take its default value only if it is omitted; if instead it is left blank, it takes the value of the empty string.

-Otherwise the defined macro's string arguments may also be supplied between alternative delimiters (see :ref:`stringParameters`).
+In general, the string arguments of a defined macro may be supplied between alternative delimiters (see :ref:`stringParameters`) if desired.
+However, if every string parameter of the defined macro is optional, the string arguments must be either omitted entirely or provided between parentheses (and therefore separated by commas).
+This allows a macro with all of its optional string arguments omitted to be immediately followed by some character other than an opening parenthesis without that character being interpreted as an alternative delimiter.

 To define a macro that will be available for use immediately anywhere in the skool file or ref files, consider using the :ref:`expand` directive.